austinschroeder/rta/readme.md

 _Technologies used: <br>
 HTML, CSS, Canvas, vanilla JavaScript, Parel bundler_

-Real Time Analyzer (RTA) web app that will ask permission for use of device microphone, then giving a visual display of the audio data that is being collected.
+Real Time Analyzer (RTA) web app that will ask permission for use of device microphone, then provide a visual display of the audio data that is being collected.